The Importance of ‘Brand-Perfect’ Translations

 We recommended changing the translations' tone from formal to informal, to match the brand's fun-loving personality seen on its English site.
 The company agreed.

 Crafting exceptional translations demands a fluency in other linguistic nuances, such as tone and formality.

 This tonal shift made all the difference between alienating an audience and forming a relationship with them.
 Three months later, the effects of the change were clear: the Spanish site's bounce rate had dropped, and customer time spent on-site had grown.
 Page views and conversion rates increased, too.

 This experience illustrates two important ideas.
 First, it drives home the lesson that, when appropriate, translated content should be crafted to reach audiences on a personal level.
 Second, it highlights the importance of cultural relevancies and preferences.

 Great Translation Means ‘Native-Friendly’

-"That's where I see MotionPoint's translation team excel," he concludes.
-"They fully embrace this basic, but greatly valuable, secret: a love for the richness of languages."
+This is where MotionPoint's translation team excels.
+We fully embrace this basic but invaluable secret-a love for the richness of languages.